iscc/iscc-specs/README.rst

 # ISCC Specification

 The **International Standard Content Code** is an [open standard](https://en.wikipedia.org/wiki/Open_standard) for decentralized content identifiers.
-This repository contains the specification of the **ISCC Standard**.
-The latest published version can be found at [iscc.codes](http://iscc.codes)
+This repository contains the specification of the **ISCC Standard** and a minima reference implementation in Python3.
+The latest published version of the specification can be found at [iscc.codes](http://iscc.codes)

 ## Install